elephantscale/es-training-new/spark/slides/SPARK-Intro.md

 * Pros:
    - Gives a lot of flexibility on scaling and scheduling computes
-   - Can dynamicaly scale compute capacity up/down
+   - Can dynamically scale compute capacity up/down
    - Leverages massive infrastructure the cloud vendors have
    - Implemented by cloud vendors / hosted platforms